wghglory/react-fundament/chapter19-flux-redux-compare/readme.md

 ## Redux

-**When there is any click event, clickHanlder will call a specific action.
+**When there is any click event, clickHandler will call a specific action.
 This action calls store.dispatch with actionType and payload.
 Store dispatch internally will do 2 things.
 First, it calls reducer which passes to createStore method.
 Second, and then execute callback subscribed by store.
 Reducer accepts previous state, actionType as parameters and then return next state.
 All callback methods in subscribers array will be executed.
 Usually cb will getState() to re-render view.**

 ### Reducer